-Oxford University has long-standing ties to Korea, a country with over a millennium of recorded history, a sophisticated culture, the world’s 15th largest economy, and 13 companies in the Fortune Global 500.
+Oxford University has long-standing ties to Korea, a country with over a millennium of recorded history, the world’s 11th largest economy, and 15 companies in the Fortune Global 500.
 Oxford runs an expanding programme in Korean Studies, with three permanent faculty members and an increasing range of courses on offer to students.

 The Faculty of Oriental Studies is home to the University’s academic programmes in Korean Studies, focusing on the language and history of Korea.
 Since the late 1980s, the University has been working to strengthen Korean Studies, partly in recognition of the priority that language-based studies have for leading global universities such as Oxford.
 The first full time posts in Korean Studies - a University Lectureship in Korean History and a University Instructorship in Korean Language - were established in June 1994 with the generous support of the Korea Foundation.
 In July 2006, a generous joint endowment from the Korea Foundation and the International Communication Foundation established a permanent post with the name ‘Young Bin Min-Korea Foundation Lectureship in Korean Language and Linguistics’ at the Oriental Institute.
 (A ‘Lectureship’ at Oxford is a tenured position, and in some cases lecturers have the stature of full professors.
 These are permanent, full-time posts and are very different from a Korean lecturer’s position).
 The post is currently held by Dr Jieun Kiaer.